warwore/FLOS/README.md

 How to use:

 Each AGV requires 1 pick up point, 1 drop off point, and 1 recharge point.
 One you have placed your points and created your factory layout, press A to spawn in the AGVs and watch them navigate between consumption points.
 Press U to show the battery indicators for each AGV.
-Speed up and slow down the simulation up the + and - keys respectively.
+Speed up and slow down the simulation by using the + and - keys respectively.